 - Perception of risk

-Standard new venture valuation methods may include:
+Standard business valuation methods may include:

 - Asset-based valuation: the business is worth the sum of its assets.
 Not a popular valuation method for new businesses, because their future should be worth a lot more than their assets.